(Exodus 20:24) Why Did God Institute Animal Sacrifices?

 If Christ finished the work that His Father gave Him to do the night before He died, then God did not need His Son to die.
 He only needed to show us His loving merciful character.
 Think about it, if it were true that in order to gain forgiveness something had to die, and if God needed Jesus to die for our sins to satisfy His justice in order that we may be forgiven, what would have happened if everyone had accepted Jesus and He was not crucified?
 Would we all be lost?

 The truth is, it's not God who needed Christ to die in order to forgive us, but WE needed Christ to die because to us in our natural state (warped thinking) there can be no forgiveness without punishment.
 For us to accept the forgiveness of God, the human race had to see Jesus die.
-In completing His Father’s work before dying on the cross, Jesus proves that death was not what God required.
-Therefore, it was US who required such a sacrifice:
+In completing His Father’s work before dying on the cross, Jesus proved that death was not what God required.
+It was US who required such a sacrifice:

 "But they cried, saying, Crucify Him, crucify Him.
 And he (Pilate) said unto them the third time, Why, what evil hath He done?
 I have found no cause of death in Him: I will therefore chastise Him, and let Him go.
 And they were instant with loud voices, requiring that He might be crucified.
 And the voices of them and of the chief priests prevailed.
 And Pilate gave sentence that it should be as they required."
 (Luke 23:21-24)